YGWhatsNew/YGWhatsNew.github.io/README.md

 +++
 ```

-To test locally, use `hugo serve` to preview before pushing to the `src` branch.
+To test locally, use `hugo serve --buildDrafts` to preview locally before pushing to the `src` branch.
 Travis will do the rest.
 A `dev` travis flow and output target is not configured for this site.

 You may revise `date` to be more contemporary if you update a post, but it isn't strictly necessary; just delete the publishdate on `src` and Travis will update it with the new publishdate.